osu-eesc/cms-docs/user-guide/docs/content-requirements.md

 Alt text is usually only necessary when there is text in the image.
 In this case you should re-enter that text in the alt text field as it appears in the image.
 You should also include alt text when the image illustrates something that isn’t explained in the caption or other surrounding text.

+> **Quick Tip**: For more details on when and how to craft an alternative text description, see: [WebAIM: Alternative Text Guide](https://webaim.org/techniques/alttext/).

 ## File Management

 When you have a document, such as a PDF, that you want to add to the Extension website, there are several options.

 ### Option A: Website-Based Content

 **Website-based content** can be read directly on a website.
 This is opposed to files that someone has to download and open to read.
-On the Extension website, website-based content includes articles and other text content.
+On the Extension website, website-based content includes articles, subpages, and other text content.
 This type of content has several advantages over uploading documents.
 It makes content:

   - more likely to be found and ranked highly in a search
   - easier to use on mobile devices